browserengineering/book/book/scripts.md

 of crash: crashes in our own JavaScript runtime.
 We can't ignore those, because that's our code.
-Debugging these crashes is a bear: by default DukPy won't show a backtrace, and if the runtime code calls into a exported function that crashes it gets even more confusing.
+Debugging these crashes is a bear: by default DukPy won't show a backtrace, and if the runtime code calls into an exported function that crashes it gets even more confusing.

 Here are a few tips to help with these crashes.
 First, if you get a crash inside some JavaScript function, wrap the body of the function